VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Processes

 \section{\textsc{Processes}}

 In the following sections, we describe all production processes and decay modes implemented in \textsc{Vbfnlo}, together with references to more detailed discussions of the underlying calculations.

 In the phase-space regions that are accessible at hadron colliders, VBF reactions are dominated by $t$-channel electroweak gauge boson exchange.
-In this class of processes in \textsc{Vbfnlo} $s$-channel exchange contributions and kinematically suppressed fermion interference contributions~\cite{CO,Andersen:2007mp,Bredenstein:2008tm} are therefore disregarded. ``Final state'' weak bosons decay into massless leptons.
-Numerically small contributions from Pauli-interference effects for identical charged leptons are neglected.
-For final-state identified photons we employ the isolation criterion of Ref.~\cite{Frixione:1998jh}.
-This ensures that divergences from collinear emission of a photon from a final-state massless quark or anti-quark are avoided, while the cancellation of the infrared divergences between the virtual and the real part is kept intact.
+In this class of processes in \textsc{Vbfnlo} $s$-channel exchange contributions and kinematically suppressed interference contributions for identical quarks~\cite{CO,Andersen:2007mp,Bredenstein:2008tm} are therefore disregarded.
+While numerically small contributions from Pauli-interference effects for identical fermions from weak boson decays are neglected, off-shell contributions to leptonic final states are always included.
+For final-state identified photons we employ Frixione's smooth-cone isolation criterion \cite{Frixione:1998jh}.
+This ensures that divergences from the collinear emission of a photon from a final-state massless quark or anti-quark are avoided, while the cancellation of the infrared divergences between the virtual and the real part is kept intact.
+Due to the inclusion of semileptonic diboson and triboson production processes, the missing $s$-channel gauge boson exchanges to several VBF processes can be calculated within \textsc{Vbfnlo} as well.
+This topic is described briefly in Section~\ref{sec:schan}.

 Higgs contributions (and interference effects) are included in all appropriate processes, using a fixed Higgs width.
 The Higgs propagator is given by